StevenBlack/intl/readme.md

 Note the tilde "\~" delimiting the text and button font specifications.
 The fonts specifications themselves are comma delimited.
 For example:

-It is recommended that True Type fonts only be used with MSGSVC() dialog boxes.
+It is recommended that True Type fonts only be used with `MsgSvc()` dialog boxes.

 #### Field `MsgSvc.cFont, nFontSize, cFontStyle`